nghianguyentek/nodejs/data-type.md

 ```

 A backtick pair indicates a string formation syntax used to create a multiline string literal or a string value from the
 string representations of expressions.
-An expression is a unit of code, when executed, returns a value; for example,
+An expression is a unit of code, if evaluated, returns a value; for example,
-a [variable](variable.md) name or a [function](function.md) call.
+a [variable](variable.md) name.
+A statement is a unit of code representing a complete action, such as
+a [variable declaration, an assignment](variable.md#declare-and-assign-variables), etc. Sometimes, an expression is also
+a statement; for example, a [function call](function.md#call-a-function).

 ```
 `This is the first line